We are currently accepting applications for Fall 2020. Please go here to fill out an online application.

 Is scholarship funding available?

 We are working on lining up some scholarships for the MSIT-PE program and expect to have more information available soon.
 Get your application in by the deadline in order to be eligible.
 Students are also encouraged to apply for scholarships from outside organizations.
-For example, US citizens may be eligible for the SMART Scholarship for Service Program (applications for 2013 will reopen in August).
+For example, US citizens may be eligible for the SMART Scholarship for Service Program.
+The ACSA (Applied Computer Security Associates) offers scholarships for women studying information security.
+Female applicants are eligible for this scholarship and the deadline for this is February 1.
+For more information see SWSIS.

 Can I continue to the Ph.D. degree after graduating from the MSIT Privacy Engineering program?